Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 You will read further on that at one time, the Juniors formed a fifth of the club membership.

-• Club members began coaching the Juniors and the enthusiasm gathered momentum.
+• Club members began coaching the Juniors and the enthusiasm gathered momentum

-• Some of those Striders went on to gain coaching qualifications.
+• Some of those Striders went on to gain coaching qualifications

-• Graves Park, Rowlinson Sports Centre Queens Tower, Redmires Playing Fields and Woodbourn Stadium were often used training venues.
+• Graves Park, Rowlinson Sports Centre, Queens Tower, Redmires Playing Fields and Woodbourn Stadium were often-used training venues

 • As natural as the initial development was, the demise had a measure of inevitability about it.
-Those youngsters had other interests, other distractions and of course gradually moved on with their life.
+Those youngsters had other interests, other distractions and of course gradually moved on with their lives.
 The same with coaches and helpers whose time involvement became too much and they also moved on.

-• The Juniors competed with distinction both locally and regionally in school and club athletics with many representing Sheffield and some going on to represent their county at national level at both Cosford and Birmingham and also at various South Yorkshire locations both on the track and cross country.
+• The Juniors competed with distinction both locally and regionally in school and club athletics with many representing Sheffield and some going on to represent their county at national level at both Cosford and Birmingham and also at various South Yorkshire locations both on the track and cross country

-• Archive material relates to the admirable work done and the time given towards the organisation of this well remembered section
+• Archive material relates to the admirable work done and the time given towards the organisation of this well-remembered section

 AAA-ESSO Award Scheme – 1985